bitshares/bitshares.github.io-old/_content/en/developers.md

 keys.

 As you can see from the Mt.
-Gox example, a gateway has less than 50% the liability of an Exchange and users benefit from a global order book with no bitshare withdraw limits.
+Gox example, a gateway has less than 50% the liability of an Exchange and users benefit from a global order book with no bitshare withdrawal limits.

 <!--
 (xeroc: This part has obviously been removed to make things more easy for "average Joe" :) )